athos/power-dot/README.md

 that functional interface.

-For example, `IntStream#forEach` expects `IntConsumer` (which is a functional interface) as its argument, and you can pass a function to the method via the `power-dot.core/.` macro:
+For example, `IntStream#forEach` expects `IntConsumer` (which is a functional interface) as its argument, and you can pass a Clojure function to the method via the `power-dot.core/.` macro:

 ```clojure
 (require '[power-dot.core :as dot])